McCabe v. Atchison, Topeka & Santa Fe Railway Co.

 McCabe v.
-Atchison, Topeka & Santa Fe Railway Company, 235 U.S. 151 (1914), was a United States Supreme Court case in which the Court ruled against a challenge to Oklahoma's law requiring separate but equal railroad accommodations.
+Atchison, Topeka & Santa Fe Railway Company, 235 U.S. 151 (1914), was a United States Supreme Court case in which the Court ruled that an Oklahoma law was unconstitutional insofar as it did not provide dining cars and other luxury accommodations for African-American passengers, however the Court also ruled that the litigants were not entitled to equitable relief because they lacked standing to assert constitutional claims on behalf of others.

 Statute

 The Separate Coach Law required railroads to provide separate, but equal, compartments for African-American and Caucasian passengers.
 Section 7 of the law allowed the railroads to provide sleeping cars, dining cars and chair cars for both white and black patrons.
 However, in practice, the railroads provided fewer services to African Americans because of lower anticipated demand.

 Facts

 Four African-American citizens filed suit against the railroads seeking to restrain them from complying with the law.
 They filed suit against the railroads before the law went into effect but amended their claim after the law became effective.

 The United States Court of Appeals for the Eighth Circuit upheld an order sustaining the railroads' demurrers and dismissing the suit.
 Appellants sought review.